Global analysis of a model for capillary water waves in 2D: Abstract

 \section{Abstract}

 In this paper we prove a global regularity result for a quadratic quasilinear model associated to the water waves system with surface tension and no gravity in dimension two (the capillary waves system).
 The model we consider here retains most of the difficulties of the full capillary water waves system, including the delicate time-resonance structure and modified scattering.
 It is slightly simpler, however, at the technical level and our goal here is to present our method in this simplified situation.
-The full system is the subject of a forthcoming paper.
+The analysis of the full system is presented in \cite{IoPuFull}.